Learning with Optimal Interpolation Norms: Random block-coordinate algorithm

-\begin{remark} It follows from the result of \cite{Siop15} that, under suitable qualification conditions, the conclusions of Theorem~\ref{t:9hfe6-04} remain true for a general choice of the functions $f_j\in\Gamma_0(\RR^{p_j})$ and $\phi_i\in\Gamma_0(\RR)$, and also when $B$ does not have full rank.
-This allows us to solve the more general versions of \eqref{e:jfY6Tr-31a} in which the regularizer is not a norm but a function of the form \eqref{e:jfiqo-24}. \end{remark}
+\begin{remark} It follows from the result of \cite{Siop15} that, under suitable qualification conditions, the conclusions of Theorem~\ref{t:9hfe6-04} remain true for a general choice of the functions $f_j\in\Gamma_0(\XX_j)$ instead of $\|\cdot\|_j$, and when $L$ does not have full rank.
+This allows us to solve the more general versions of \eqref{e:jfY6Tr-31a} in which the regularizer is not a norm but a function of the form \eqref{e:general-primal}. \end{remark}

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section we present numerical experiments applying the random sweeping stochastic block algorithm outlined in Section 5 to sparse problems in which the regularization penalty is a norm fitting our interpolation framework, as described in Assumption~\ref{a:milanjfY6Tr-22}.
+In this section we present numerical experiments applying the random sweeping stochastic block algorithm outlined in Section~\ref{sec:opt} to sparse problems in which the regularization penalty is a norm fitting our framework, as described in Assumption~\ref{a:milanjfY6Tr-22}.
 The goal of these experiments is to show concrete applications of the class of norms discussed in the paper and to illustrate the behavior of the proposed random block-iterative proximal splitting algorithm.
-Let us stress that these appear to be the first numerical experiments on this kind of iteration-convergent, block-coordinate method for completely nonsmooth optimization problems.
+Let us stress that these appear to be the first numerical experiments on this kind of block-coordinate method for completely nonsmooth optimization problems with converging sequence of iterates.

-We focus on binary classification with the hinge loss and a latent group lasso penalty \cite{Jacob2009-GL}.
-Each data matrix $A \in \R^{n \times d}$ and weight vector $w$ is generated with i.i.d.
-Gaussian entries, each row $a_i$ of $A$ is normalized to have unit $\ell_2$ norm, and $w$ is also normalized in the same manner after applying a sparsity constraint.
-The $n$ observations are generated as $\beta_i=\textrm{sign}(\scal{a_i}{w})$ and a random subset have their sign reversed, where the noise determines the size of the subset.
-We apply the latent group lasso chain penalty, whereby groups define contiguous sequences with a specified overlap.
+The setting we consider is binary classification with the hinge loss and a latent group lasso penalty \cite{Jacob2009-GL}.
+Each data matrix $A \in \RR^{n \times d}$ is generated with i.i.d.
+Gaussian entries and each row $a_i$ of $A$ is normalized to have unit $\ell^2$ norm.
+Similarly, the true model vector $y\in\RR^d$ is sparse and its nonzero entries are generated randomly on the unit $\ell^2$ sphere.
+The $n$ observations are then obtained as $\beta_i=\textrm{sign}(\scal{a_i}{y})$.
+To induce classification errors, a randomly chosen subset of the observations have their sign reversed, with the value of the noise determining the size of the subset, expressed as a percentage of the total observations.
+For the implementation of the algorithm, we require the proximity operators of the functions $\|\cdot\|_j$ and $\psi_i$ in Theorem~\ref{t:9hfe6-04}.
+In this case, these are the $\ell^2$-norm and the hinge loss, which have straightforward proximity operators \cite{Livre1}.